Bot Memory Janitor AI: Optimizing Your Agent's Recall and Performance

 7 Returns True if pruning is recommended, False otherwise.

-8 This function is a key component of bot memory cleanup.
+8 This function is a key component of bot memory cleanup and AI memory optimization.

 9 """